General conditions

 • light or heavy sailing oilskin (*) depending on the season

-• boat shoes with suitable soles (no Superga or similar, it slips), boots in cooler months.
+• Boat shoes with suitable soles (no Superga or similar, they slip), boots in cooler months

-* items that can be purchased at the Caprera shop
+* items that can be purchased at the Caprera commissary

 From the mainland > Olbia